nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `AddGradeParser`:
   * It implements `AddGradeParser#parse()` to validate and parse the module name and grade.
 * `AddGradeCommand`:
-  * It implements `DeleteAssignmentCommand#execute()` which will execute the deleting of the assignment at the corresponding assignment `Index` in the corresponding `Module` identified by the parsed module name.
+  * It implements `AddGradeCommand#execute()` which will execute the overriding to the current grade for the module with the module name.

-Given below is an example usage scenario and how the mechanism for deleting an `Assignment` behaves at each step:
+Given below is an example usage scenario and how the mechanism for adding a grade behaves at each step:

-Step 1. `LogicManager` receives the user input `deleteassignment 1 n/CS2100` from `Ui`
+Step 1. `LogicManager` receives the user input `addgrade n/CS2100 g/80` from `Ui`

-Step 2. `LogicManager` calls `GradeTrackerParser#parseCommand()` to create a `DeleteAssignmentParser`
+Step 2. `LogicManager` calls `GradeTrackerParser#parseCommand()` to create a `AddGradeParser`

 Step 3.
-Additionally, `DeleteAssignmentParser` will call the `DeleteAssignmentParser#parse()` method to parse the command arguments
+Additionally, `AddGradeParser` will call the `AddGradeParser#parse()` method to parse the command arguments

 Step 4.
-An `DeleteAssignmentCommand` is created and the command arguments are passed to it.
+An `AddGradeCommand` is created and the command arguments are passed to it.

-Step 5. `DeleteAssignmentCommand#execute()` will be evoked by `LogicManager` .
-A `ModuleName` is also created using the input `CS2100`.
+Step 5. `AddGradeCommand#execute()` will be evoked by `LogicManager` .
+A `ModuleName` is also created using the input `CS2100` and a `Grade` is created with the input `80`.

 Step 6.
-The `Module` is searched for through the `Model#getFilteredModuleList()` and when it is found, the `GradeTracker` deletes the `Assignment` at the `Index`.
+The `Module` is searched for through the `Model#getFilteredModuleList()` and when it is found, the `GradeTracker` for that module replaces the `Grade` currently stored with the new `Grade`.

 Step 7.
 The `Model#setModule()` operation is run to update the model with the newly updated module.